fioprotocol/fio-devhub/_docs/how-to/integrate-dashboard.md

 # Integrate using the FIO Dashboard

 The FIO Dashboard provides a quick and easy integration for platforms who want to provide FIO capabilities to their users.
-Integrating with the FIO dashboard allows platforms to present their branding and a contained flow, providing the user with a clear path to perform a specific action (as opposed to the normal dashboard user experience where all the dashboard functionality is available to the user).
+Integrating with the FIO dashboard allows platforms to present their branding while enabling thier users to take advantage of FIO features such as registering crypto handles and sending FIO Requests.

+It is also possible to create "contained user flows" in the dashboard which users with a clear path to perform a specific action (as opposed to the normal dashboard user experience where all the dashboard functionality is available to the user).

-For example, platforms can provide the ability to sign NFTs using the FIO dashboard.
-Check out Blockchain Wayne's video showing the unique.one integration flow: [https://www.youtube.com/watch?v=gL5So0LJEKw](https://www.youtube.com/watch?v=gL5So0LJEKw){:target="_blank"}.
-(Other features are also planned.)
+The following outlines the steps to take to integrate with the FIO Dashboard.

 ## Step One: Set Up your Landing Page